shveenkov/aiotarantool-queue-python/README.rst

     loop.close()

-This code makes it easy to develop your application to work with queue
+This code makes it easy to develop your application to work with queue.